rdpeka/rdpeka/README.md

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+I am an Information Technology professional with a profound interest in technology and a dedication to solving complex problems.

 My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into Cyber Security.